-Credit Hours: 4 Prerequisite: GEOL 102 or BIO 102 Availability: On demand
+Credit Hours: 4 Prerequisite: GEOL 102 or BIO 102

 Greek (GRE)

 GRE 101 Elementary Biblical Greek I

 This course is an intensive study of the grammar, syntax, and vocabulary of Hellenistic Greek as it relates to the translation and interpretation of the New Testament.
 This section will introduce Greek nouns, pronouns, adjectives, prepositions, and verbs.